Invited Session Program

 Motivation

-Spatially resolved transcriptomics (SRT) was named the 2020 Method of the Year by Nature Methods.
-By pairing transcriptional data with spatial data to create maps of gene expression, it enables researchers to spatially localize and quantify gene expression in the form of mRNA transcripts within cells or tissues in their native state.
+Spatially resolved transcriptomics was named the 2020 Method of the Year by Nature Methods.
+Pairing transcriptional data with spatial locations to create gene expression maps enables researchers to spatially localize and quantify gene expression in the form of mRNA transcripts within cells or tissues in their native state.
 With explosive popularity, it provides valuable insights into the biology of cells and tissues while retaining information about the spatial context.
-Our first three talks will highlight recent advances in statistical methods and applications of SRT.
+All four talks in this session will highlight recent advances in statistical methods and applications of spatial omics.

 Dr. Julia Wrobel will discuss utilizing spatial summary statistics to explore inter-cell dependence as a function of distances between cells.
 Using techniques from functional data analysis, she will introduce an approach to model the nonlinear association between summary spatial functions and subject-level outcomes.
-They apply the proposed method to cancer data collected using multiplex immunohistochemistry (mIHC).
+She applies the proposed method to cancer data collected using multiplex immunohistochemistry (mIHC).

 All four talks will interconnect various research areas and inspire cross-area collaborations.
 They share similar statistical challenges and methodologies and promote biometric applications in biological and life sciences.